More About Mitsubishi

 In the 1960s, Mitsubishi launched a compact car named Mitsubishi 500.
 This decade also saw the beginning of the production of passenger vehicles on a large scale.
 Other launches included light passenger vehicles like the 360 Van and 360 Pickup.
 Going on the racetrack in Japan's Grand Prix also helped in uplifting the brand image as Mitsubishi scored many victories by taking top honors.

-In 1982, Mitsubishi started selling vehicles under its very own name in the U.S. Through in the '80s it offered a number of vehicles for the states, including the subcompact Mirage and turbocharged Starion sports car.
-Mitsubishi hit its sweet spot during the '90s, on account of the fame of the Eclipse sport coupe and 3000GT in the U.S. what's more, the turbocharged Lancer Evolution in different pieces of the world took every performance buyers attention.
+In 1982, Mitsubishi started selling vehicles under its very own name in the U.S. All through the 80s, it offered a number of vehicles for the states, including the subcompact Mirage and turbocharged Starion sports car.
+Mitsubishi hit its sweet spot during the 90s, on account of the fame of the Eclipse sport coupe and 3000GT in the U.S. What's more, the turbocharged Lancer Evolution in different pieces of the world took every performance buyer's attention.

 Chrysler took advantage of its association with Mitsubishi by utilizing its platform for a considerable list of models.
 The Eclipse, specifically, was a key vehicle delivered by the Diamond Star Motors organization.
 In 1998, Chrysler converged with Daimler-Benz to become Daimler-Chrysler.
 Mitsubishi's organization proceeded with Daimler-Chrysler for a couple of years, however, this partnership also came to an end in 2003 due to financial issues.